 Bryant became interested in Fantasy when he was four years old, after having watched a play where the main character had to retrieve a dragon’s tear.
 For years, he has been writing scripts for TV shows, stories, and even a novel.
-Now, finally his first book is out and it’s called ‘Elf Mastery’.
-I hope you enjoy the interview and that it piques your interest to know more of his book.

 Like most elves, Kyla’s first year away from home presents certain challenges: meeting new people, finding a suitable field of study, and learning to yo-yo.
 Unlike most elves, Kyla runs afoul of Erebus, the god of darkness, who plans to bathe the world in eternal night.
 Kyla must leave her carefree adolescence behind and master her fears if she hopes to save the Earth and the people she loves within it.